jayantsahewal/GettingAndCleaningData/README.md

 To reproduce the tidy datasets, please do the following:

 1. Download the zipped file in your working directory from the following URL.                               https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 A full description of the source data can be found at the site below: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-2. Run run_anlaysis.R in your working directory where you downloded data in step 1
+2. Run run_anlaysis.R in your working directory where you downloded data